5 min read

 Many business owners wrestle with a list of accounts receivable administration tasks that don’t contribute to their bottom-line profitability.
 Your competitive advantage lies in how efficiently you can extract the hidden value out of the tasks on your list.
 You do this by managing the processes behind each task (to minimise labour and maximise cash flow) rather than spending time manually completing the individual transactions.

 Start with taking a good look at your inbound payment processes.
-If you can develop a reliable inbound payment process that minimises the need for people to manually perform the transactional details you will reduce the price of payments administration through reducing your associated labour costs.
+If you can develop a reliable inbound payment process that minimises the need for people to manually perform the transaction details you will reduce the price of payments administration through reducing your associated labour costs.